Sewer Utility

 The Wastewater Utility provides wastewater treatment for the City of Menomonie.
 The wastewater plant treats only the wastewater that flows through the sanitary sewer system (toilets, sinks, floor drains, industrial process water, etc).
 The storm sewer system (street and parking lot drains) is separate and flows directly to Lake Menomin or the Red Cedar River.

 The wastewater treatment plant has a Wisconsin Pollutant Discharge Elimination System Permit issued by the Wisconsin Department of Natural Resources.
-This permit imposes strict discharge limits and monitoring requirements on the wastewater treatment plant.
-Just before being discharged to the Red Cedar River; the wastewater is sampled on a flow-proportional basis, 24 hours per day, 5 days per week, year round.
-The results are reported to the DNR to ensure that requirements are being met.
+This permit imposes strict discharge limits and monitoring requirements on the plant.
+Just before being discharged to the Red Cedar River, the wastewater is sampled on a flow-proportional basis, 24 hours per day, 5 days per week, year-round.
+The results are reported to the DNR to ensure that requirements are met.

-The wastewater is tested for biochemical oxygen demand, total phosphorus, total suspended solids, ammonia, and pH daily.
-The wastewater is disinfected with ultra-violet light from May 1st to September 30th each year.
+The wastewater is tested daily for biochemical oxygen demand, total phosphorus, total suspended solids, ammonia, and pH.
+It is also disinfected with ultraviolet light from May 1st to September 30th each year.
 During that time, E. coli bacteria analysis is performed to ensure the UV light is killing any harmful organisms.
 The wastewater is also periodically tested for acute and chronic whole effluent toxicity and mercury.

 Please feel free to contact the wastewater treatment plant staff if you have any questions.